AceTheDactyl/Aces-Brain-Thoughts/examples/README.md

 - `GET /now` → `{ now: <ms epoch> }` (basic clock peek)
 - `GET /healthz` → health JSON

-For true NTP-style sync, pair this WS with a proper `timesync` server.
-The visualizer can still function without it; messages are rendered as they arrive.
+For NTP-style sync, use `rhythm-server.js` and point the visualizer at `ws://localhost:8080/rhythm-sync?room=latest` (or another room).
+The visualizer derives the `/timesync` URL from the WS host automatically on Connect.